metacpan/metacpan-puppet/modules/logrotate/README.md

 firstaction     - A command String that should be executed by /bin/sh once
                   before all log files that match the wildcard pattern are rotated (optional). lastaction      - A command String that should be execute by /bin/sh once after all the log files that match the wildcard pattern are rotated (optional). rotate          - The Integer number of rotated log files to keep on disk (optional). rotate_every    - How often the log files should be rotated as a String.
-                  Valid values are 'day', 'week', 'month' and 'year' (optional).
+                  Valid values are 'hour', 'day', 'week', 'month' and 'year' (optional).
 Please note, older versions of logrotate do not support yearly log rotation. size            - The String size a log file has to reach before it will be rotated (optional).
 The default units are bytes, append k, M or G for kilobytes, megabytes or gigabytes respectively. sharedscripts   - A Boolean specifying whether logrotate should run the postrotate and prerotate scripts for each matching file or just once (optional). shred           - A Boolean specifying whether logs should be deleted with